-Cash and cash equivalents are held for trading within the fair value through profit or loss category.
+Cash and cash equivalents and short-term investments are held for trading within the fair value through profit or loss category.
 Financial assets at fair value through profit or loss are measured at fair value, and changes therein are recognized in net income.